 Wood – the most preferred material for Chess Sets

 Over time, because of their unique combination of solidity, heft, durability and aesthetics, certain varieties of wood became established as the most fitting and favored material used to craft to the board and pieces of this most regal of all, board games.
-It is due these very characteristics, that crafting wooden chess sets is a pain-staking enterprise, calling for the highest degrees of skill and craftsmanship.
+It is due these very characteristics, that crafting Staunton chess set & Staunton chess pieces is a pain-staking enterprise, calling for the highest degrees of skill and craftsmanship.

-Other may be made out of a single variety of wood, where the lighter, darker or both colours used, both on the board and the pieces are lacquer-painted.
+Other may be made out of a single variety of wood, where the lighter, darker or both colors used, both on the board and the pieces are lacquer-painted.

 Common varieties of wood used for Chess sets